lynerlok/CalmWood-CPP/README.md

 In Kdevelop open project by choosing `"source" directory in the repository` as project directory.

-Choose CMakeLists.txt as project manager
+Choose CMakeLists.txt as project manager then choose `"build" directory in the root of the project` and set extra options with `-S ../source/`

 In the `run menu` choose `configure launches`